isomerpages/govtech-stp/_rgl-china/00b-rgl-terms-and-conditions.md

 #### General

-1. Prior to submitting the application for SafeTravel Pass on behalf of the traveller, the Sponsor shall ensure that the traveller has read and acknowledged:
+1. Prior to submitting the application for SafeTravel Pass on behalf of the traveller, the Sponsor shall ensure that the traveller and the host (if different from the Sponsor) have read and acknowledged:
 : a. these terms and conditions; and
 : b. the Privacy Statement which can be found at <https://safetravel.ica.gov.sg/privacy/>.